Billy Graham: Civil rights movement

 Graham's early crusades were segregated, but he began adjusting his approach in the 1950s.
-During a 1953 rally in Chattanooga, Tennessee, Graham tore down the ropes that organizers had erected in order to segregate the audience into racial sections.
+During a 1953 rally in Chattanooga, Tennessee, Graham tore down the ropes that organizers had erected to segregate the audience into racial sections.
 In his memoirs, he recounted that he told two ushers to leave the barriers down "or you can go on and have the revival without me."
-He warned a white audience, "We have been proud and thought we were better than any other race, any other people.
-Ladies and gentlemen, we are going to stumble into hell because of our pride."
+During a sermon held at Vanderbilt University in Nashville on August 23, 1954, he warned a white audience, "Three-fifths of the world is not white.
+They are rising all over the world.
+We have been proud and thought we were better than any other race, any other people.
+Ladies and gentlemen, I want to tell you that we are going to stumble into hell because of our pride."

 In 1957, Graham's stance towards integration became more publicly shown when he allowed black ministers Thomas Kilgore and Gardner C. Taylor to serve as members of his New York Crusade's executive committee.
 He also invited Martin Luther King Jr., whom he first met during the Montgomery bus boycott in 1955, to join him in the pulpit at his 16-week revival in New York City, where 2.3 million gathered at Madison Square Garden, Yankee Stadium, and Times Square to hear them.
 Graham recalled in his autobiography that during this time, he and King developed a close friendship and that he was eventually one of the few people who referred to King as "Mike", a nickname which King asked only his closest friends to call him.
 Following King's assassination in 1968, Graham mourned that the US had lost "a social leader and a prophet".
 In private, Graham advised King and other members of the Southern Christian Leadership Conference (SCLC).